This page is sponsored by:

 LEFT and CENTER: Late 1930s Paramount photos.
 RIGHT: Unusual mid 1930s beefcake photo with Paramount Studio contract players Lloyd Nolan and Buster Crabbe on the beach

-Highly decorated during the war, Howard returned to civilian life only to find a vanished film career.
-Desperate for work, Howard took a role on an early DuMont series titled Public Prosecutor (1947-1948) in which he portrayed the title character.
+Highly decorated during the war, Howard returned to civilian life only to find a vanished film career, much like other film stars of the 1930s.
+Desperate for work, Howard took a role on an early syndicated television series titled Public Prosecutor (1947-1948) in which he portrayed the title character.
 Between occasional films, he also worked in television throughout the 1950s and 1960s.

 the films of john howard